felangel/bloc/packages/bloc/README.md

 The goal of this package is to make it easy to implement the `BLoC` Design Pattern (Business Logic Component).

 This design pattern helps to separate _presentation_ from _business logic_.
 Following the BLoC pattern facilitates testability and reusability.
-This package abstracts reactive aspects of the pattern allowing developers to focus on converting events into states.
+This package abstracts reactive aspects of the pattern allowing developers to focus on writing the business logic.

 ### Cubit

 <img src="https://raw.githubusercontent.com/felangel/bloc/master/docs/assets/bloc_architecture.png" width="300" alt="Cubit Architecture" />

-A `Cubit` is the base for `Bloc` (in other words `Bloc` extends `Cubit`). `Cubit` is a special type of `Stream` which can be extended to manage any type of state. `Cubit` requires an initial state which will be the state of the `cubit` before `emit` has been called.
+A `Cubit` is the base for `Bloc` (in other words `Bloc` extends `Cubit`). `Cubit` is a special type of `Stream` which can be extended to manage any type of state. `Cubit` requires an initial state which will be the state before `emit` has been called.
 The current state of a `cubit` can be accessed via the `state` getter and the state of the `cubit` can be updated by calling `emit` with a new `state`.

 #### Creating a Cubit